snabbco/snabb/README.md

 There will not be Windows support (although in principle Cygwin and similar platforms could be supported).
 If you want to do similar things on Windows you should try [TINN](https://github.com/Wiladams/TINN).

 For the rump kernel functionality, the easiest way at present to install it is usually using the [buildrump.sh](https://github.com/anttikantee/buildrump.sh) project.
 Then install the libraries somewhere in your library path.
 The rump kernel is a way of [running parts of the NetBSD kernel in userspace as libraries](http://www.netbsd.org/docs/rump/).
 At the moment support is partially implemented, planning to add more soon, in particular to be able to script the backend "hypervisor" part.
+There will be full tests soon, but there is a basic example in `examples/rump` which is a port of one of the tests in buildrump.

 ## New features planned soon
 netfilter, dhcp, selinux, arp, rump kernel backend, further BSD and OSX work.